 The Spey cast is the most amazing logic based cast of all the different salmon fly casts.
-The problem is obtaining the correct logic based information as to why the beautiful and traditional Scottish Spey cast is the 'true King' of the casting world and what makes it effortless to perform.
+The problem can often be obtaining the correct logic based information as to why the beautiful and traditional Scottish Spey cast is the 'true King' of the casting world and what makes it effortless to perform.

 Focus In On Your Fly Line Lift

 Rather than presenting you with all the facts at once even though they will no doubt make total sense I'm going to focus these newsletter articles on each vital component of the Spey cast so you completely grasp this valuable & logical advice.
 This article will perfect the initial 'lifting' of your fly line if you tune into exactly what I divulge.
 Drawing your head marker into its optimal casting position marks the start of your cast and for many salmon anglers this is exactly where things can start to go wrong if they are attempting to lift too much line (over-lifting).
 If the fly line lift is also not fully understood it will hinder you throughout your fishing career and you'll likely never get to the bottom of why things aren't consistently working well.
 The 'eagle eye' of a professional salmon fishing guide will spot poor and ineffectual line lift problems instantly.

 The Optimal Fly Line Lift Starting Position